 One of my favorite parts of my job is hearing stories from our guests about how they were able to connect with their Italian roots while they were on tour with us.
-Last fall I wrote about my own experience visiting the town where my grandmother was born and also shared stories from two former guests.
+I previously wrote about my own experience visiting the town where my grandmother was born and also shared stories from two former guests.
 Today I am bringing you Julie's story.
-She and her husband, Don, just joined us on our Chef Bike Tour in Sicily and made some special connections with the help of our guide, Giuseppe.
+She and her husband, Don, joined us on our Chef Bike Tour in Sicily and made some special connections with the help of our guide, Giuseppe.

 Don and Julie Kagey on tour in Sicily

 My husband, Don, and I recently embarked on a Sicilian bike/food adventure with Tourissimo.
 We decided to take this trip for 3 reasons – my husband’s passion for cycling, our love for food, and my Sicilian roots.
 Three of my grandparents lived in a small town in western Sicily called Burgio during their younger years and my grandfather was a shepherd in the hills of nearby Sciacca until he was 19 years old.
 They all immigrated to the United States before adulthood.
 I recall loving their stories of the “old country.”
 The Tourissimo folks helped by setting aside a day with one of their guides, Giuseppe, who speaks English, Italian, and Sicilian dialect.
 He is originally from the area near Burgio and knows it well.